LAX Rental Car Center: Operations

-The facility will host five rental car companies representing 13 brands, including Avis Budget Group (which operates Avis Car Rental, Budget Rent a Car, Payless Car Rental and Zipcar), Enterprise Holdings (which operates Enterprise Rent-A-Car, Alamo Rent a Car and National Car Rental), Europcar (which operates Europcar and Fox Rent A Car), The Hertz Corporation (which operates Hertz Rent A Car, Dollar Rent A Car and Thrifty Car Rental), and Sixt.
-Smaller rental car companies who choose not to relocate will pick up their customers curbside on the west side of the ConRAC facility.
+The facility hosts five rental car companies representing 13 brands, including Avis Budget Group (which operates Avis Car Rental, Budget Rent a Car, Payless Car Rental and Zipcar), Enterprise Holdings (which operates Enterprise Rent-A-Car, Alamo Rent a Car and National Car Rental), Europcar (which operates Europcar and Fox Rent A Car), The Hertz Corporation (which operates Hertz Rent A Car, Dollar Rent A Car and Thrifty Car Rental), and Sixt.

+It is planned that smaller "off-airport" rental car companies who choose not to relocate will pick up their customers curbside on the west side of the RCC facility.
+However, as of March 2026, they pick up their customers curbside at the LAX West Intermodal Transportation Facility (economy parking garage).

 People Mover hours and frequency

-The APM "G" station is expected to operate 24 hours a day.
+When it opens, the APM "G" station is expected to operate 24 hours a day.
 During peak hours (9 a.m. to 11 p.m.) trains will arrive every two minutes.
-From the LAX ConRAC, it will take 10 minutes to reach the West Central Terminal Area (CTA) station.
+From the RCC, it will take 10 minutes to reach the West Central Terminal Area (CTA) station.